in

 • Crisphead lettuce can be stored for two weeks under optimal conditions.

-• Leaf and Bibb will store as long as four weeks if the leaves are dry when bagged.
+• Leaf and Bibb will store for as long as four weeks if the leaves are dry when bagged.

 • Lettuce that is stored too cold or too long will develop brown spots on the midrib and leaf yellowing.